knowit/react-workshop/tasks.md

 Hint: We have already created a button component that you can use.

-React Docs for events: https://facebook.github.io/react/docs/handling-events.html
+React Docs for events: https://reactjs.org/docs/handling-events.html

+React Docs for useState hook: https://reactjs.org/docs/hooks-overview.html#state-hook

-React Docs for state: https://facebook.github.io/react/docs/state-and-lifecycle.html
+React Docs for useState hook if you are familiar with React classes: https://reactjs.org/docs/hooks-state.html

 ## Task 4